 - Improved quality of life: Loud neighbors can be irritating and lead to disturbed sleep.
 Soundproofing your apartment ensures you won’t be bothered by obtrusive outside noises, allowing you to relax and enjoy your own personal space.

 Soundproofing materials can help control the acoustics in your space and absorb any noise coming in through your thin walls.
-You’ll likely need a combination of popular soundproofing materials, including:
+You’ll likely need a combination of popular soundproofing materials to get the job done right.

 Once you’ve determined a budget, pinpointed the areas of your apartment that are especially noisy and gathered your materials, it’s time to get to work.
-These five tips will help you reduce your sound levels quickly and inexpensively.
+These five soundproofing methods will help you reduce your sound levels quickly and inexpensively.

 1. Stack Furniture Against the Walls